About US

 4.Protection (SDGs 2, 5)

-We work to create safe, responsive, and inclusive systems that protect the rights and wellbeing of women, children, seniors, and persons with disabilities.
-Our initiatives include managing support helplines and operating care homes for children and the elderly.
+We work to create safe, responsive, and inclusive systems that protect the rights and well-being of women, children, seniors, and persons with disabilities.
+Our initiatives include the Emergency Relief and Recovery Center (ECRC), care homes for people with mental health conditions, abandoned women and day care for the elderly.
 We also run short-stay homes that provide immediate safety, counselling, and rehabilitation support for women facing violence, abuse, or crisis, helping them recover with dignity and confidence.

 3.Livelihoods (SDGs 1, 5, 8)

 Our livelihood initiatives focus on empowering women and persons with disabilities to achieve financial independence and dignity through work.
 We provide skill training in locally relevant trades that create pathways to sustainable income.
 To support entrepreneurship and self-reliance, we facilitate Self-Help Groups that improve access to savings and capital.
-Through the Manasadhara Centre, we create safe and inclusive livelihood opportunities for women and persons with disabilities through initiatives such as colour-making and leaf plate production, enabling stable incomes and long-term security.
+Hundreds of young women have acquired training as beauticians and tailors and have been facilitated with initial investments and tools to start working and earning.

 5.Environment (SDGs 6, 7)